Whales and Seals and More Whales, Oh My! Winter Wildlife Watching in Point Reyes

 If You Go

-Those familiar with the Point Reyes National Seashore know that weather can be unpredictable there.
+Those familiar with the Point Reyes National Seashore know that weather can be extremely unpredictable there.
 The lighthouse, in particular, has a reputation for being one of the windiest and foggiest places on Earth!
 Dress in layers and make sure you have a wind-resistant parka or shell.
 Hiking boots or sturdy walking shoes are a recommended, since the whale viewing areas are located at some distance from the parking lots.
 Don't forget the binoculars!

 To get there, head out to Point Reyes Station via Highway 1 or Point Reyes–Petaluma Road.
 Head west on Sir Francis Drake Boulevard in the direction of Inverness.
 Follow Sir Francis Drake Boulevard out onto the Point Reyes Peninsula.
 Turn left onto Drakes Beach Road to go to Drakes Beach.
 If the road is open, you can continue on Sir Francis Drake Boulevard all the way to Point Reyes Lighthouse and Chimney Rock.